jkotula89/image_spring_cleaning/README.md

 # Image Spring Cleaning
 Did you ever take duplicate photos just to make sure, that a moment does not only remain a souvenir of your mind but an array of shape (n,m,3) as well?

-After the holiday, you might face the same challenge as I do (especially if you have a loose finger on the trigger):
-__which images to keep vs. which images to delete safely__
+After the holiday, you might face the same challenge as I do (especially if you have a loose finger on the trigger): \n __which images to keep vs. which images to delete safely__

 This fine little word safely can be interpreted in different ways and we will come to that in a minute.
 For the time being, I would like to identify images that